 All of the above are strategies to manage pain on your own.
-More input is sometimes needed.
+Sometimes you may need more input.
 Get treatment early when the symptoms are less, as the body can restore itself much easier.
 When pain persists for more than six months, then the changes become hard to reverse as the tissue structure begins to change.

 Dry Needling is an excellent natural pain relieving technique.
 Acupuncture needles are placed on certain parts of the muscle to relieve tight muscles.
 Dry needling also promotes circulation and releases natural endorphins in the body, the body’s natural pain killers.
-Please contact 1300 439 034 to find out more, about dry needling or if this is suitable for you.
+Please contact email@example.com to find out more about dry needling or if this is suitable for you.

 Simran Choudhary (Senior Physiotherapist, Ergonomist, Passionate about Mindfulness)

 Simran is an experienced holistic Physiotherapist incorporating mindfulness techniques to treat in a holistic manner.